severdia/PlayShakespeare.com-XML/specification.md

 ### `<finis>`

-Container for the "FINIS" closing statement at the end of a work.
+Optional closing statement at the end of a work.
 Used in historical editions and occasionally in standard editions.
+Not required — its absence is not an error in either play-type FF files or main play files.

 | Attribute | Required | Type | Description |
 |---|---|---|---|